modJordan/pizzaParlor/README.md

 ## Description

-_{A pizza parlor adventure!
+_A pizza parlor adventure!
 What did you have in mind?
 Pepperoni?
 Olives?
 Extra cheese?
 ANCHOVIES?
 We have it all!
-Come join us for our lunch specials on Tuesdays from 11-3pm! }_
+Come join us for our lunch specials on Tuesdays from 11-3pm!_

 ## Setup/Installation Requirements

 * Clone or Fork project
 * Make sure all images and files are in the proper folders
-* deploy
+* Open the index.html file in your browser

 ## Known Bugs